PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 1. Computer running either MacOS or Windows
 2. iPhone/iPad running iOS 12.0 or later

-## Getting Started
-This page will give detailed instructions for downloading the software necessary to complete this project.

 ## Steps
 1. Vuforia Spatial Toolbox App